Frequently Asked Questions about the Summer Transition Enrichment Program

 - Housing.
 Students are required to live in university residence halls during STEP (weekend visits home are allowed).
 Undergraduate STEP Assistants also live in the halls to assist students in their transition to AU and to create a living and learning environment comparable to what students will encounter during the academic year.

 - Room Occupancy and Accommodations: Double rooms are equipped with two standard twin sized beds, two desks with chairs, two bookcases, two Ethernet hookups, and built-in storage cabinets and closets.
 Triple rooms are equipped with three of the aforementioned items, but have 2 built-in units.
-Rooms are equipped with telephone connections for on-campus service, cable television, and EagleNet (the AU computer network).
-Residence halls have kitchens on each floor.
+Rooms are equipped with telephone connections for on-campus service, cable television, and internet access (both wired and wireless).
+Most residence halls have kitchens on each floor.

 - Dining.
 Students will be provided with meals in the Terrace Dining Room (TDR) and EagleBucks for the seven weeks of the program.
 TDR is the main student dining facility on campus, and meal swipes can be used only there.
 EagleBucks is credit on the student's ID card, which can be used at various on-campus dining facilities, as well as at several off-campus dining vendors.
 Visit Housing and Dining Programs for more information on campus dining options.